Azure/Test-Drive-Azure-Synapse-with-a-1-click-POC/README.md

 This template deploys necessary resources to run an Azure Synapse Proof-of-Concept.
 Following resources are deployed with this template along with some RBAC role assignments:

-- An Azure Synapse Workspace with sample data pipeline, sample spark notebook
+- An Azure Synapse Workspace
 - An Azure Synapse SQL Pool
 - An optional Apache Spark Pool
 - Azure Data Lake Storage Gen2 account